nick-seredynski/password_manager/README.md

 ## Planned additions:

-1. Generate random strong password
+1. Generate random strong password (COMPLETE)

-2. Master password for accessing applications
+3. Master password for accessing application (COMPLETE)

-3. Easy method to retrieve passwords from within UI
+4. Easy method to retrieve passwords from within UI (IN PROGRESS)

-4. Encryption for passwords saved in JSON file
+5. Encryption for passwords saved in JSON file

-5. MFA for resetting master password
+6. MFA for resetting master password

+7. Customise random password with parameters such as length.

+8. User recieves feedback based on password strength

+9. Password manager automatically notifies user of vulnerable passwords